List of Star Wars television series: The Clone Wars (2008–2020)

-George Lucas created his own animation company, Lucasfilm Animation, and used it to produce his first in-house Star Wars CGI-animated series, using Cartoon Network's 2003 Clone Wars micro-series as a "pilot".
+George Lucas created his own animation company, Lucasfilm Animation, and used it to produce his first in-house Star Wars animated series, using Cartoon Network's 2003 Clone Wars micro-series as a "pilot".
 The Clone Wars (2008–2020) was introduced through a 2008 animated film of the same name.
 The series is set between Attack of the Clones and Revenge of the Sith of the prequel trilogy.
 It focuses mainly on the Jedi characters of Anakin Skywalker and Obi-Wan Kenobi, as well as Anakin's Padawan apprentice, Ahsoka Tano (an original character created by Filoni for the series), with other characters from the live-action films in supporting roles.
 The series marked the beginning of Dave Filoni's involvement in Star Wars animation projects.

 After Disney's acquisition of the Star Wars franchise, The Clone Wars was cancelled in 2014 before its intended final episodes were completed.
 The remaining unaired episodes were released on Netflix as "The Lost Missions".
 The chronological storyline order was released after the series had initially finished airing.
 The film and series were included in the canon established in 2014.
 The show was later revived for an additional final season that premiered on February 21, 2020, on the streaming service Disney+.